How to Make Crepe-Paper Flowers

 Use 18 inches of petals (get the template below), a button stamen, and two notched leaves.
 Attach strip to stamen, pleating bottom edge to prevent bunching, and keeping it aligned as you wrap.
 Cup each petal outward, then curl petals outward, shaping several at a time.
 Attach leaves near base of stem with tape.

-Button: Cut 11/2-inch square of crepe paper.
+To make a button: Cut 11/2-inch square of crepe paper.
 Place thumbnail-size wad of cotton in center; push end of wire into cotton.
 Wrap paper around cotton; twist ends around wire.
 Secure with floral tape.
-(Daisy)

-Bud: Cut a 3-inch square of crepe paper; fold it into a triangle.
+To make a bud: Cut a 3-inch square of crepe paper; fold it into a triangle.
 Bring far tips in toward center bottom point, slightly overlapping.
 Hold the tips together; twist.
 Secure tips to end of wire with floral tape.
-(Rose)

-Pistil: Cut a 1/2-by-6-inch strip of off-white crepe paper.
+To make a pistil: Cut a 1/2-by-6-inch strip of off-white crepe paper.
 Twist it tightly between your fingers, and tie a knot at one end.
 Cut three 1/8-by-4-inch strips of heavy red crepe paper; bend each at one end.
 Attach all strips, off-white in center, to end of wire with floral tape.
-(Lily)

-Triple Button: Cut three 1-inch squares of crepe paper; make three wads of cotton the size of a pinky nail.
-Attach to wire as for #1.
+To make a triple button: Cut three 1-inch squares of crepe paper; make three wads of cotton the size of a pinky nail.
+Attach to wire.
 Place buttons together, heads staggered; tape together with floral tape.

-Fringe: Cut a 6-by-2-inch piece of crepe paper.
+To make fringe: Cut a 6-by-2-inch piece of crepe paper.
 Make cuts into one long side, about every 1/8 inch, to create a fringe.
 Roll paper tightly around end of wire.
 Secure with floral tape.
-(Tulip, spider mum, dahlia)

-Notched: Position these leaves down the stem a few inches below the base of the flower head, and secure with floral tape.
-(Daisy)
+To make notched leaves: Position these leaves down the stem a few inches below the base of the flower head, and secure with floral tape.

-Teardrop: Cut a few 1/4-inch-deep slits into the sides of each leaf at the tip, spacing them approximately 1/8 inch apart as shown on the template.
+To make teardrop leaves: Cut a few 1/4-inch-deep slits into the sides of each leaf at the tip, spacing them approximately 1/8 inch apart as shown on the template.
 Give the leaf a slight inward cup, following the shaping technique given for single petals seen here.
-(Rose)

-Standard: Pleat the base of each of these leaves before attaching them.
+To make standard leaves: Pleat the base of each of these leaves before attaching them.
 Add a short stem made of 18-gauge cloth-wrapped floral wire in one of two ways: Either attach the leaf to the wire by wrapping floral tape around the base overlapping wire and slightly cupping leaf around stem, or glue wire up center back of leaf with craft glue.
-(Spider mum)

-Elongated: Fold each leaf in half lengthwise, then pleat its base by pinching.
+To make elongated leaves: Fold each leaf in half lengthwise, then pleat its base by pinching.
 Attach these leaves on the stem a few inches below the base of the flower by wrapping floral tape around the base.
-(Tulip, lily)

 Make the blossoms at right using five to ten continuous petals cut into rounded teardrops; use an 11-inch length of floral wire for the stamen of your choice.
 About 4 inches down from flower, twist two tiny circles in wire with round-tipped needlenose pliers; these circles grip the card.
 About 1 inch below that, bend wire out 90 degrees, then into a circular base.
 To display, cut 2-inch slits into felt draped over table; slip one side of each base into a slit.